yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_promote.md

 {
     "title": "Promote managed APIs between environments",
     "linkTitle": "Promote managed APIs between environments",
+    "weight": "12",
     "date": "2019-09-17",
     "description": "Promote APIs between environments."
 }

-When APIs have been registered in API Manager, you can promote them directly between environments using the API Manager export/import mechanism.
+When APIs have been registered in API Manager, you can promote them directly between environments using the API Manager export and import mechanism.
 This exports registered APIs in JSON format, which you can then import into API Manager as required.
-For more details, see the [Manage the front-end REST API lifecycle](api_mgmt_virtualize_web.htm#Manage).

 The following approaches to promoting managed APIs are also available: